nilemssn/website/CONTRIBUTING.md

 ```
 Anyone reading this should understand what the function does, without seeing its body.

-You may go further by describing the parameters and return value using JSDoc tags:
+If you wish, you may go further by describing the parameters and return value using JSDoc tags:
 ```js
 /**
  * Return the sum of an array of numbers.